lpattis1/expanding-cards/README.md

 # expanding-cards
-A gallery that expands when clicked.
+A gallery that expands when a specific image is clicked.